TirexRover/Portfolio_Dupesh/README.md

 npm run dev
 ```

-> Omit the env var to stay in local-summarizer-only mode.
+> If you omit the env var, the server proxy won't be able to call OpenRouter; set `OPENROUTER_KEY` on the server to enable Q&A.

 Or drop the key into a `.env.local` file (not checked in):